bhikeshkhute/Virtual-Hosts-Configuration-In-Apache-On-Different-OS-Using-Ansible/README.md

 127.0.0.1 travel.com

-Now, you can easily search http://www.shop.com or http://www.travel.com
+Now, you can easily search http://www.shop.com or http://www.travel.com ( Note - This works on local computer only!
+This is not hosted over internet )

 Any recommendations?
 Ping me on - bhikesh.khute@outlook.com